difio/difio-openshift-nodejs/README.md

 - Create your Node.js application in OpenShift

-- Add a dependency to your application.
-In `deplist.txt` add the following line:
+- Add a dependency to your application:

-        monupco-openshift-nodejs
+        echo monupco-openshift-nodejs >> deplist.txt

 - If your application has a `package.json` file list the dependency there as well: